👍 Rating — 4.69 (13 votes)

 While an ODC provides full and integrated services that are 100% dedicated to you and your roadmap, it is often set up by a third-party (offshoring) company to deliver it exactly to your needs.
 However, you call all the shots.

 An ODC is a more inclusive version of offshoring.
-In this model, it’s like having an international company branch, not just a group of experts working for you remotely.
+In this model, it’s like having an international company branch, not just a group of offshore developers working for you remotely.

 It also provides a development team with the necessary infrastructure and support personnel, including administrative and HR staff to ensure efficiency and optimal output.